IHTSDO/snomed-publish/config/README.md

 - Do these steps for every snapshot release you wish to import into Fuseki:

   - In your snomed-publish repo that you downloaded and built, find the RDFS Export tool and generate the RDF Schema file, following [these instructions](../client/rdfs-export-main)
-  - Use the rdfconvert tool to transform your RDF Schema file into an n-quads format
+  - Use the rdfconvert tool to transform your RDF Schema file into an n-quads format (modify the filename/locations in these examples to something more snensible)

           cd /opt/rdfconvert/bin
           ./rdfconvert.sh -i RDF/XML -o N-Quads snomed.snapshot.release.rdf snomed.snapshot.release.nq